nf-core/scrnaseq/docs/usage.md

 - R2: Dual index i5 read
 - R3: Read 2

-References in order to use cellranger aligner can be downloaded [here](https://support.10xgenomics.com/single-cell-atac/software/downloads/latest).
-If you cannot find a pre-built index then you can also creating your own reference by providing a config file to the pipeline with --reference_config.
-Follow [this](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/advanced/references#mkref) and [this tutorial](https://support.10xgenomics.com/single-cell-atac/software/release-notes/references#GRCh38-2020-A) to create such a config file.
-What is **important to note:** set the genome in the config file to `cellranger_atac_reference` else the pipeline will throw an error that it will not find your reference.
+References in order to use cellranger-atac aligner can be downloaded [here](https://support.10xgenomics.com/single-cell-atac/software/downloads/latest).
+If you cannot find a pre-built index then you can also create your own reference.
+You need a fasta and gtf file of your organism, plus a motif and config file.
+Follow [this](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/advanced/references#mkref) and [this tutorial](https://support.10xgenomics.com/single-cell-atac/software/release-notes/references#GRCh38-2020-A) for more information.

 ## Running the pipeline